projectawakening/builder-examples/item-seller/readme.md

 ```

 **Devnet Deployment**
 This will deploy the contracts to the Devnet world.
+You can retrieve the world address through https://blockchain-gateway-oblivion.nursery.reitnorf.com/config and then replace <worldAddress> with the world address.
 ```bash
 pnpm run deploy:devnet --worldAddress <worldAddress>
 ```